Companies

 Western Digital

-Western Digital Corporation is an American data storage company headquartered in San Jose, California.
+Western Digital Corporation, doing business as WD, is an American data storage company headquartered in San Jose, California.
 Established in 1970, the company is one of the world's largest manufacturers of hard disk drives (HDDs).

 Wolfspeed